ToniGrgurevic/ToniGrgurevic/README.md

 Mental Health Disorder Search Engine: Designed and implemented a search engine system for mental health disorder information, combining lexical and semantic search techniques.

-🌱 Currently Learning
-Advanced machine learning techniques, including supervised and unsupervised learning.

-Data Mining and Big Data Analysis.

-Enhancing my skills in cybersecurity and data protection.

-👯 Looking to Collaborate On
-Projects related to data science, AI, and cybersecurity.

 Open-source initiatives that focus on solving real-world problems using technology.